epics-docs/epics-docs/build-system/Convert-VxWorks-driver-to-OSI.md

 ## Some other changes

-*   Some R3.13 record support database definitions explicitly mention all fields rather than including `dbCommon.dbd`.
-This can cause problems with `FAST_LOCK`.
-The solution is to add `include "dbCommon.dbd"` at the beginning of the file in question and to remove all entries for the fields provided by `dbCommon.dbd`.
-*   You should set up IOC shell command registrations for all 'configure' functions and for any other commands you may need to call from the IOC shell.
+* You will need IOC shell command registrations for all 'configure' functions and for any other commands you may need to call from the IOC shell.
 Here's an example of a fairly complex configuration command: